anjaliruth/anjaliruth/README.md

 ## About me

 I am a recent Chemical Engineering Graduate from University College London and am currently learning full-stack web development at [School of Code](https://www.schoolofcode.co.uk/).
-I am actively seeking employment as a Front-End/Back-End/Full-Stack Developer after completing the bootcamp on 30th June."
+I am actively seeking employment as a Front-End/Back-End/Full-Stack Developer after completing the bootcamp on 30th June.

 I transitioned into tech to merge my transferrable skills honed as an Engineer (teamwork, problem-solving, analyticak thinking and technical aptitude) with my love of continuous learning(having learned 15 skills since 2020).